idealabasu/idealab_jekyll_source/jobs.md

 title: Jobs
 ---

-We are not currently seeking students
+There are currently no open positions

 {% comment %}
 PhD Position